nick-murray/gee-global-intertidal-change-ARCHIVE/README.md

 * This code has been simplified to remove versioning, data properties, file paths and handling of usage quotas.
 * Please contact the corresponding author of the published paper to discuss how to best implement this code in Earth Engine.

 #### Data
 Datasets associated with this project are archived at the following locations.

 #### Licence
-This software is licensed under a Creative Commons Attribution-Non Commercial 4.0 International License.
-[CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)
+This software is licensed under a Creative Commons Attribution 4.0 International License.
+[CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/)

 #### Further information:
-For any further information about this project, code or data please contact nicholas.murray@jcu.edu.au.
+For any further information about this software please contact nicholas.murray@jcu.edu.au.

 #### Tests
 - `javascript/covariate_reduce.js` ok